 In an age of digital transformation, it’s important to innovate to remain competitive.
 Innovation isn’t something to set and forget, it must be ongoing, a continual process of improvement and/or reinvention.
 That’s a lot of pressure to put on a business and its corporate strategy.

 Bottom-up innovation should, by its nature, be more holistic.
 By sourcing input from a range of different people, companies benefit from a BXT approach to transformation.

 BXT, which stands for Business, Experience and Technology, is the method that PwC uses when it approaches the business challenges of today.
 By viewing a problem through a variety of lenses, digital transformation can gain value from the perspectives each area of expertise brings.
 In many ways, bottom-up innovation uses this same framework, and there are many benefits from its use.

-Why your staff are your greatest innovation asset
+Why your staff are your

 In 1993 Starbucks was beginning to move further afield from its home base of Seattle.
 It was a coffee shop in the traditional sense, doing most of its business offering hot beverages to cold and sleepy people on cold winter mornings.
 An employee from one of ten Starbucks stores in California’s warmer clime saw the opportunity to expand the repertoire and pitched to HQ the idea of cold coffee blends³.
 The Frappuccino was born and with it, a whole new business line that enabled Starbucks to make money year round, attracting an entirely new customer base at the same time.

 There are many stories of bottom-up innovation that play out this way.
 Sometimes it is employees that can bring a unique perspective to a business problem.
 After all, they’re the ones interacting with customers, hearing about pain points or observing behaviours that could be capitalised on.